rahulbouri/Using-PINN-to-solve-1D-Heat-Transfer-Problem/README.md

 - Independent variables: x,t (input) Dependent variables: u (outputs) We have to find out u(x,t) for all x in range [0,10] and t in range [0,10]
 - Our function is f = du/dx - 2du/dt - u

+We exploit recent developments in automatic differentiation – one of the most useful but perhaps under-utilized techniques in scientific computing – to differentiate neural networks with respect to their input coordinates and model parameters to obtain physics-informed neural networks.

+In this work, we consider parametrized and nonlinear partial differential equations of the general form: ut + N [u; λ] = 0, x ∈ , t ∈ [0, T ], where u(t, x) denotes the latent (hidden) solution, N [·; λ] is a nonlinear operator parametrized by λ, and  is a subset of RD .
+This setup encapsulates a wide range of problems in mathematical physics including conservation laws, diffusion processes, advection–diffusion–reaction systems, and kinetic equations

 ## Acknowledgements/References/Citations